mohamed-services/mnn/paper.md

 ## Connectivity

-There're a lot of ways to wire a multidimensional layer for example you can make it fully wired or wire it randomly or wire nodes to their close neighbors using sliding convolution kernels, or using neural architecture search to find the best wiring pattern, you can use any sparse wiring technique that suits your targets, I’ll will wire my model using axis point of view like using rows and columns etc., so every node will be connected to every other node that shares all the dimensional coordinates or indexes with it but doesn’t share exactly one coordinate or index with it as explained above,
+There're a lot of ways to wire a multidimensional layer for example you can make it fully wired or wire it randomly or wire nodes to their close neighbors using sliding n-dimensional convolution kernels, or using neural architecture search to find the best wiring pattern, you can use any dense or sparse wiring technique that suits your targets, I’ll will wire my model using axis based point of view like using rows and columns etc., so every node will be connected to every other node that shares all the dimensional coordinates or indexes with it but doesn’t share exactly one coordinate or index with it as explained above,

 ## Network design

 you're free to design the network the way you want by choosing how many dimensions and the size of every dimension also the number of the hidden layers and what kind of layers to include and what not to include so you're not bounded by any design pattern, and for my model I’ll use one multidimensional layer with separate or non-shared parameters , I’ll start with a small context window and will scale the model up slowly while training, also the previous outputs will be refed to the network multiple times before getting the final outputs, I know that I should use shared parameters architecture with lower number of dimensions and large dimension size and multiple hidden layers and that is the right way to do it, but I'll use fully separate parameters architecture for my model because it will be more suitable for the training techniques that I’ll use later,

 A fun side note you can simulate a human brain with a layer of shape (4096, 4096, 4096) with action potentials and STDP learning in real time on an exaflop server that costs less than 500 million dollars, that’s just to show that our problem is more in the software like the designs and the architectures that we are using than in the hardware, if the problem was in the hardware then the world have now the needed hardware to run an artificial super intelligence system, and within two or three decades the hardware will get cheaper till every child will have enough hardware to download and run an artificial super intelligence system on his computer,
 I’m not saying that I have the designs and architecture needed to do it, I’m pointing out how much we need to work on our current methods, I’m in a position right now that I don’t have the hardware nor the designs and architectures to build a simple general-purpose model,

-## Layer resizing

-The multidimensional layers give you the freedom to resize the layers shape whatever you want by using a dense layer on the specific axis you want to resize, like how the feedforward layers allows you to get different output size than the input,

 ## Tokenization

-I'll use byte based tokenization for all modalities, and will encode only one byte in every segment, So text may take from one to four segments, Images will take three segments, Audio will take two segments,
+I'll use byte based tokenization for all modalities, and will encode one byte in eight tokens using the binary values negative one and positive one, So the text may take from one to four bytes, Images will take three bytes, Audio will take two bytes, I'll not use any embedding nor unembedding layers and the model will handle the inputs and outputs bytes binary values directly, This is not the rcomendded way for tokenization but it's more suitable for my constrained hardware,

 ## Padding

 Transformer models gives flexible context window, but the feedforward models needs fixed context window so we have to pad our inputs to a fixed size so the feedforward layers can process it, you can leave the beginning of your inputs and only pad the end of the inputs, but for me all the inputs will be padded with random number of zeros before it and the inputs will be zero padded after it till the end of the model input size so the position of the input will be random not in the beginning of the context window,